-Brian Stinson has announced the release of a new updated versions of CentOS, a Linux distribution developed from its source code Red Hat Enterprise Linux.
+Brian Stinson has announced the release of a new updated versions of CentOS, a Linux distribution developed from source code of Red Hat Enterprise Linux.

 To mention that distribution is one of my favorites due to its stability and reliability.
 Let me also mention that in order for your system to work as you want it will need several settings, but you will do them once!

-“We are pleased to announce the general availability of CentOS Linux 8.
-This is the current release for CentOS Linux 8, marked as 2004, and derived from the source code red hat enterprise linux 8.
-2.
+"We are pleased to announce its general availability CentOS Linux 8.
+This is the current release for CentOS Linux 8, labeled as 2004, and is derived from the Red Hat Enterprise Linux 8.2 source code.

-Updates made available since the upstream release are included on all architectures.
-We recommend that you apply all updates, including the content released today, to your CentOS Linux 8 machine by simply running the 'dnf update' command.
+Updates that have been made available since the upstream release are all contained on all architectures.
+We recommend that you apply all updates, including the content released today, to the computer you with CentOS Linux 8 by simply running the 'dnf update' command.

 As with all components of CentOS Linux 8, this version was created by sources hosted on git.centos.org.